 - Your knowledge of using Udemy online

-Would you like to learn the Gestalt approach and use it in your work?
-Or are you interested in becoming a Gestalt therapist?
+Would you like to learn the famous Gestalt approach and use it in your work?
+Are you interested in becoming a Gestalt therapist?

 In any case, you are in the right place!

 In this course you will take 29 informative lectures where you will learn for example: